sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 ```bash
 cat infile.fq | awk '{if(NR%4==1) {printf(">%s\n",substr($0,2));} else if(NR%4==2) print;}' > outfile.fasta
 ```
 -By default, mapseq uses a databases which contains both the NCBI Taxonomy as well as internal, hierarchichal OTU ID's.
-Thus, your result will contain counts mapped to both of the different taxonomies.
+Thus, your result will contain counts mapped to both of the different taxonomies, as well as different taxonbomic levels.
 The output should be saved into a .mseq file, which can be investigated by using the -otucounts flag.
+Here you can see all different taxonomy counts and taxonomic levels printed out after one another.
+On the leftmost column, you will first see the database used (0 for NCBI or 1 for internal OTUs), and in the second column the taxonomic resultion ( from 1 to 6).
 ```bash
 mapseq sample.fasta > sample.mseq
 mapseq -otucounts sample.mseq